duanemcguire/duaneblog/content/blog/woodwork-outside-of-a-piano.md

 [![2016-02-29 16.22.27](/images/2016-02-29-16.22.27.jpg)](http://blog.duanemcguire.com/wp-content/uploads/2016/02/2016-02-29-16.22.27.jpg)

 It's put together with poplar and walnut.
 With exposure to light, the poplar will darken.
-I'm looking forward to seeing it with some polyurethane finish. \[fbcomments\]
+I'm looking forward to seeing it with some polyurethane finish.